Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 8. What should you specify in the argument following the `cd` command ?
 	The directory you want to navigate  to .

-9. What of the following commands searches the manual page descriptions for a specified strings ? apropos
+9. Which of the following commands searches the manual page descriptions for a specified strings ? apropos

-10.
+10. Given the following permissions `drw-rw-r--`, what permissions does the group have ?
+Select all that apply.
+	- Read
+	- Write

 *  *  *